-1 This is a change in trade sales not attributable to acquisitions or divestitures in the last 12 months.
-Refer to the Bedding Products and Specialized Products segment discussions below for a reconciliation of the change in total segment trade sales to organic sales.
+&lt;sup>1 This is a change in trade sales not attributable to acquisitions or divestitures in the last 12 months.
+Refer to each respective segment discussion below for a reconciliation of the change in total segment trade sales to organic sales.